 9400 No. 4 Road, Richmond, BC V7A 2Y9

 Shellmont “No. 6” Fire Hall was originally constructed in 1976.
 In April 2008 demolition of the original building began.
-By July 2009, a 7,350 square foot building on a 1 acre site was constructed.
+By July 2009, a 7,350 sq. ft. building was constructed.
 The total project cost was $3.5 million.

-The updated Fire Hall consists of 3 apparatus bays, including a one bay mechanical service pit.
+The updated Fire Hall consists of 3 apparatus bays.
 Other features that were included in the new construction were a Self Contained Breathing Apparatus filling station, an equipment workshop, and various living quarters.
 Included in these living quarters are a Captain’s office, dispatch station, common room, meeting room, showers, washrooms, kitchen, dormitory, as well as a fitness room.

 No. 7 Hall